The Texas Justice System Fails an 11-Year-Old Boy

 Brett Pritchard Law

-According to The Texas Tribune, Joshua Keith Beasly Jr., just sixteen years old, died earlier this year after a long journey through Texas’ criminal justice system.
+According to The Texas Tribune, Joshua Keith Beasley Jr., just sixteen years old, died earlier this year after a long journey through Texas’ criminal justice system.
 Joshua was incarcerated in 2018 at the age of eleven for kicking a school safety officer.
 The incarceration was purportedly for the child’s own good, but the unfolding story since that time is nothing short of tragic.

 If your child is facing a criminal charge, the consequences can be more severe than you could imagine.
 Don’t wait to secure the seasoned legal guidance of an experienced Killeen criminal defense attorney.